 Who: Clients can be any person interested in seeds, anywhere in the world.
 The courses can be taken for college credit or for certificate of completion.
 The courses will be available first in English and may follow in Spanish.

 Courses being designed:

-Seed Science and Technology CSS 420/520 (3 credits, to be offered in winter term 2010).
+Seed Science and Technology CSS 420/520 (3 credit, web course to be offered in winter and spring term each year).
 Course Objectives: to provide basic understanding of:

 Seed Quality Management